GoogleForCreators/web-stories-wp/docs/animations.md

 };
 ```

 These objects are managed within the story reducer and passed to the animation provider.
-The animation provider then generates animations by passing this data to the function `AnimationPart(..)` located in `packages/animation/src/parts/index.js`. `AnimationPart(..)` maps the animations instanciation args to a generator function that will generate keyframes, WAAPI animation targets, AMP animation targets, etc.
+The animation provider then generates animations by passing this data to the function `AnimationPart(..)` located in `packages/animation/src/parts/index.js`. `AnimationPart(..)` maps the animations instantiation args to a generator function that will generate keyframes, WAAPI animation targets, AMP animation targets, etc.

 ### Animation Parts & Animation Effects